seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 ## Foreword: No battle plan...

+As the old saying goes, no battle plan survives its first encounter with the enemy.

 Last week there was a very valid criticism that we didn't make enough time to stop and play with stuff.
 So we're slowing down.
 That means we'll take two sessions to build this game.
 But it means we will have more fun doing it, taking more time to experiment and really learn how our Space Invaders inspired video game is made.

 ## Part 1: Making Game Art - A DO AT HOME PORTION